ryan-blunden/docker/python-web-server-code-challenge/index.md

   - One command for running the image in dev mode where it volume mounts the `www` from the host directory to `/usr/src/app`.

 Bonus points for integrating Project Atomic's Dockerfile linter - https://github.com/projectatomic/dockerfile_lint.

+## If you're stuck

+That's ok!
+Look in the solution folder but be sure not to copy and paste, but to manually type all the code, ensuring that you understand what you're typing as you go.